MicrosoftDocs/Viva/Viva/insights/Tutorials/solutionsv2-conceptual.md

 One way to identify a group for an improvement plan is to upload a list of the group’s members in a .csv file.
 You obtain such a file by creating it in a text editor or in Microsoft Excel or by exporting it from an HR tool or service.
 This .csv file must contain the email addresses of people in your organization.
 After you obtain and upload the file, the system uses the email addresses to finalize the list of participants in the plan that you will create.

-Finalizing the participant list means determining whether any proposed participants are ineligible for the plan because they are already enrolled in a plan, their email address is invalid, or they are not using the MyAnalytics dashboard with Viva Insights.
+Finalizing the participant list means determining whether any proposed participants are ineligible for the plan because they are already enrolled in a plan, their email address is invalid, or they are not using the Dashboard with Viva Insights.

 ### Invalid email addresses